wp-plugins/zedity/readme.txt

 * **Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally free to come up with what your creative ideas!

-* **Save Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!
+* **Save Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without developers, saving money too!

 >Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an innovative, easy and powerful approach to create responsive content!